fsvreddit/toolbox-pruner/README.md

 Old Reddit reports the Toolbox wiki page limit as 524,288 characters.
 However, the true limit for the Toolbox Usernotes wiki page is actually double this (1,048,576 characters).
 As a result, the "free space" reported by the app may not be what you expect it to be.

 ## Change Log

+### v2

+* Substantially faster performance!
+* Can now prune notes based on age
+* Can now prune notes based on user inactivity

 ### v1.0.4